RicardoRocha27/jokes-aside/README.md

 - Engage in conversations by posting comments on content.
 - Explore the profiles of fellow users to view their interactions.
 - View the leaderboard showcasing users with the most accumulated likes.
+- Users receive notifications about other user interaction with them.

 ### Prerequisites